sitrucp/flutter_openai_image_description/README.md

 # Flutter OpenAI Image Description App

-This is a simple Android Flutter app that uses OpenAI ChatGPT-4-Vision API to get descriptions of screenshots on mobile device.
+This is a simple Android Flutter app that uses OpenAI ChatGPT-4-Vision API to get descriptions of images on mobile device.

-For example, create screenshot of a Tweet chart or meme and send it to OpenAI to get a description or answer questions about the image contents.
+For example, send screenshot of Tweet chart or meme to OpenAI to get a description or answer questions about the image.

-Prompts and responses are saved in JSON file along with tokens used and estimated cost.
+Prompts, responses, datetime, tokens used and estimated cost are saved in JSON file.
+Can have more than one response per image.

-Rename lib/config_template.dart to config.dart template.
+* Rename lib/config_template.dart to config.dart template.

-You need to provide your own OpenAI API key.
+* You need to provide your own OpenAI API key.

 <strong>App screenshots</strong>